billkarsh/SpikeGLX/Markdown/UserManual.md

 of two ways:

     a.
-As of version 20250525 The SpikeGLX download folder contains a script named `DAQ_power_settings.bat.` Double-click on it to run it.
+As of version 20250525 The SpikeGLX download folder contains a script named `DAQ_power_settings.bat.` Double-click to run it.
     It makes the needed changes listed below, even in versions of the OS that hide advanced settings.

     b.
 Set advanced settings manually: Look for `Advanced Settings` or `change plan settings` or similar: